- What is a miscarriage?

 What is a miscarriage?

-A miscarriage is a fairly common complication of early pregnancy, in which the developing embryo or fetus dies of natural causes in the womb.
+A miscarriage is a fairly common complication of early pregnancy, in which the developing embryo or fetus dies in the womb, of natural causes or due to exposure to substances, i.e. in certain medications, which are unsuitable for use during pregnancy.
 The term miscarriage is used to describe this process when it happens during the first 20 weeks of pregnancy.

 A miscarriage which occurs in the first trimester (weeks 1-12 of pregnancy) is known as an early miscarriage.
 A miscarriage which occurs in the second trimester (during weeks 13-20 of the pregnancy) is known as a late miscarriage.
 Loss of the fetus which occurs after week 20 of pregnancy is known as a stillbirth.